wp-plugins/ns-google-sheets-connector/readme.txt

 Please double-check those things and hopefully one of them is the cause.

 == Changelog ==

+= 1.1.0 =
+* Completely rewrote Google authentication mechanism to use OATH and get get off deprecated Google APIs

 = 1.0.3 =
 * Added Pro Version Notification